dapr/proposals/20260304-CR-mcpserver.md

 **Functional:**
 - A `DurableAgent` can call tools on a remote `streamable_http` MCP server declared as a `MCPServer` CRD, with the MCP tool call durably recorded in workflow history
+- A standard (non-durable) MCP client can also call tools on a `MCPServer`-declared server; internally the call is routed through the built-in workflow orchestration, providing durability and audit without requiring the client to be workflow-aware
 - If daprd restarts mid tool call, the activity retries automatically since it's within a workflow
 - `MCPServer` CRDs are hot-reloaded when updated in Kubernetes (no sidecar restart required)
 - Secret store references in `MCPServer` resolve correctly via the referenced secret store